 - 1. Park the unloaded vehicle on a level surface.
-With the ignition on and all doors closed, allow the vehicle to stand for several minutes so that it can level. - $2.\ \mathrm{Turn}$ the air suspension (if equipped) control to OFF. - 3.
-Measure the height of a reference point on the front and rear bumpers at the center of the vehicle. - 4.
+With the ignition on and all doors closed, allow the vehicle to stand for several minutes so that it can level. - 2.
+Measure the height of a reference point on the front and rear bumpers at the center of the vehicle. - 3.
 Attach the trailer to the vehicle and adjust the hitch equalizers so that the front bumper height is within 0-13 mm (0.5 in) of the reference point.
-After proper adjustment, the rear bumper should be no higher than in Step 3. - 5.
-Turn the air suspension (if equipped) control to ON.
+After proper adjustment, the rear bumper should be no higher than in Step 3.